March 06.2018, 4.49pm

 If technology gives you the power to make someone smile, why not use it?
 The world (of work) certainly needs more of that!

-Do you want to know more about how you can transform your workforce?
+Do you want to know more about how you can transform your workforce and build an effective business case for HR technology?

 By David Scully